abdelshok/react-redux-tailwind-boilerplate/README.md

 ## Why ⛩

 Setting the boilerplate of a project usually takes away from the momentum of a good idea.
 Lost momentum might lead to a loss in productivity.
+More importantly, lost momentum is simply lost energy, lost positivity, it's just annoying.
 I don't need this in my life.
+This should allow me to jump start any project in the future.